DeepMETv2/DeepMETv2/README.md

 <pre>
-python train.py --data data_dytt --ckpts ckpts_dytt --restore_file past
+python train.py --config config --restore_file past
 </pre>

-The `--data` options indicates the folder where the input data to be used for the training are stored.
-The `--ckpts` options indicates the folder where the checkpoints produced in the training will be stored, together with evaluation metrics.
-If the `--data` and `--ckpts` options will not be prvided, defaults are going to be applied.
-The `--restore_file` options is completely optional and can be used to restart the training from a saved checkpoint (either `last` or `best`).
+The `--config` option indicates the name of the config file that should be used for the training.
+The config files are in yaml format and are stored in `configs/`.

+The `--restore_file` option is completely optional and can be used to restart the training from a saved checkpoint (either `last` or `best`).